Remove-Win: a Design Framework for Conflict-free Replicated Data Types: -DT Design

+\textit{Add-upd resolution}.
 Though the $add$ operation and the $upd$ operation both can modify the value of data items, they have different types of user intention behind them.
 Specifically, the $add$ operation initializes the value.
 It has semantics similar to those of value assignments.
 The $upd$ operation modifies value.
 The semantics is application-specific, and usually are different from those of value assignments.
 For example, priority values of elements in a priority queue are often modified by increase or decrease of the (numerical) priority values.

-According to the two (often) different types of user intention, we divide the value of an element into the \textit{innate value} and the \textit{acquired value} (payload $V = (id, v_{inn}, v_{acq})$ in Line 1 in Algorithm \ref{A:RWSkeleton}).
-Accordingly, the $add$ operation only modifies the innate value, while the $upd$ operation only modifies the acquired value.
-Thus, the conflict between an $add$ and a $upd$ operation is resolved by dividing the data value into two parts, one part for each operation.
+According to the two (often) different types of user intentions, we divide the value of an element into the \textit{innate value} and the \textit{acquired value} (payload $V = (id, v_{inn}, v_{acq})$ in Line 1 in Algorithm \ref{A: RWF-Skeleton}).
+Accordingly, the innate value stores the initial value of the element brought by $add$ operations, whose conflict have been resolved.
+And the acquired value stores the relative change of the actual value of the element from the innate value brought by $upd$ operations.
+The result of \textit{upd-upd resolution} related to the value of the element is stored here.

-Note that dividing the element value raises the problem of how to interpret the data value for upper-layer applications.
-Often, we can let the data value be the sum of innate and acquired values (when they can be added together), but there could be any user-specified interpretation here.